lightspeedwp/lsx/README.md

 `$lsx_controls = array();`

-## Gulp + Bower Files
+## Setup
  * Open your terminal
  * Open another terminal tab, and use "sudo bash" to log in as the administrator.
  * Always have a terminal window open.

-## Setup
-If you have Gulp and Bower installed already.
-Skip the next 2 steps.

 ### 1: Install Node.js
-This is also know as Node Package Manager, this is what we will use to install Gulp and Bower
+This is also know as Node Package Manager, this is what we will use to install Gulp

  * First test to see if you have Node installed already, run "npm -v".
  * You will either see a version number, or it will comlain and say Node isnt installed.
  * If its not installed, run "sudo npm install npm -g".

-### 2: Install Bower
+### 2: Install Gulp
-Run the following two commands,   this will install Gulp and Bower.
+Run the following two commands,   this will install all the Node Modules including Gulp.

-This you can do from any directory,  it is installing the files GLOBALY,  so you can run Gulp and Bower command inside different project folders
+This you need to do while inside the themes directory.
-`npm install -g bower`
+`npm install`

-Wait for the terminal to finish and test by running `bower -v`
+Wait for the terminal to finish and test by running `gulp`

-NB: GULP we will download on a per project basis, this is how it works.

 ## Development Workflow